 Self-phase Modulation in Mode-locked Lasers

 Self-phase modulation has important effects in mode-locked femtosecond lasers.
 It results mainly from the Kerr nonlinearity of the gain medium, although for very long laser resonators even the Kerr nonlinearity of air can be relevant .
-Without dispersion, the nonlinear phase shifts can be so strong that stable operation is no longer possible.
-In that case, soliton mode locking is a good solution, where a balance of self-phase modulation and dispersion is utilized, similar to the situation of solitons in fibers.
+Without chromatic dispersion, the nonlinear phase shifts can be so strong that stable operation is no longer possible: the laser would not reach a steady state with well-defined pulses.
+In that case, (quasi-)soliton mode locking is a good solution, where a balance of self-phase modulation and dispersion is utilized, similar to the situation of solitons in fibers.

 Self-phase Modulation via Cascaded Nonlinearities